-All courses in the curriculum must be passed with a grade of “C” or higher in order to proceed to the next course in the sequence.
+All courses in the curriculum must be passed with a grade of “C” or higher in order to proceed to the next Session.

 - Admissions Requirements